ZapDos7/java-interview-problems/README.md

   - [ ] Write a program that can count the number of occurrences of consecutive digits in a sequence from 1 to 10.
   - [ ] Write a program to find out how many times two given characters appear in any text file.
   - [ ] Write a program that can process two sequences of strings and return sorted sequences.
-  - [ ] Write a program to reverse the characters of a string.
-  - [ ] Write a program to print all unique words, excluding the same words.
-  - [ ] Can you write me a Java program to find whether a number is prime?
-  - [ ] Will you write a Java program to find the duplicate characters in a string?
   - [ ] Can you write me a Selenium code to switch to the previous tab?

 - Arrays